 Equality, Diversity and Performance Business plan objective 2021/22 Target Owner Inclusion measure Cı urrent result/RAG Notes GR1 Focus on reducing inequalities in our communities, including those caused by the Covid pandemic, across all our services/functions.
-There will be a particular focus on: Healthy Life Expectancy Employment rate Qualification attainment Average pay Quality work Participation in education and training (including apprenticeships) Travel behaviour (Female and ethnic minority) representation on company boards Aim to slow the rate of widening inequality / start closing the gaps.
-A dedicated sub-report on Equality, Diversity and Inclusion will be produced as part of State of the Region, which will analyse key socio-economic indicators by individual characteristics, including ethnicity, sex, disability status, deprivation - purpose is to highlight specific examples of inequalities.
-Director of Strategy, Comms and Policing The aim is to ensure that excluded / disadvantaged groups and communities are able to benefit from and contribute to economic growth.
+Aim to slow the rate of widening inequality / start closing the gaps Director of Strategy, Comms and Policing The aim is to ensure that excluded / disadvantaged groups and communities are able to benefit from and contribute to economic growth.
 Indicators relating to equality, diversity and inclusion are contained within the State of the Region, including a separate report on Women and Girls.
-A M B E R Metrics aimed at narrowing and closing the region's socio-economic inequalities are contained within the State of the Region report, the first of which has been published and which will be published annually going forward.
-This includes a separate report on Women and Girls.
+A M B E R Metrics aimed at narrowing and closing the region's socio-economic inequalities are contained within the State of the Region report, the first of which has been published and which will be published annually going froward.
+This includes a separate report Women and Girls.
 The new CA decision making Committees will receive regular reports on the indicators in their area of responsibility, including relating to inclusive growth.
 Proposals underway for a WY Mayoral Inclusivity Champion to be appointed to provide regional leadership on ED&I with a view to narrowing socio-economic and health inequalities.
 GR2 Improve attainment and ambition among our most disadvantaged young people, working closely with schools/colleges to aid recovery.
 Engage with 180 schools to support positive destinations of young people, particularly the most disadvantaged.
 (Note: engagement is with School Senior Leadership Teams and careers leaders to support progress towards Gatsby benchmarks of good careers guidance, rather than directly with pupils) Head of Employment & Skills Tailored support provided to schools to improve ambitions and destinations, particularly by providing meaningful encounters with employers - which is proven to improve positive destinations and to overcome the lack of social capital experienced by disadvantaged young people.
 Additional support provided to 92 most disadvantaged schools - additional support for pupil premium or disadvantaged young people via action plans.
-GREEN 180 180 schools currently engaged in the network.
+G R E E N 180 180 schools currently engaged in the network.
 Work underway to ensure that appropriate support is being provided to ensure that disadvantaged pupils are not disproportionately affected by any negative impacts of the covid pandemic on learning and attainment.
 GR3 Expand affordable ticketing to under 25's, jobseekers and those without bank accounts, reducing inequalities heightened by Covid.
 Engage with 40 employers (including Job Centre Plus) to extend access to the Mcard Mobile App and gifting of ticketing products to job-seekers, students and employees.
 Reduce the cost of on-bus MCard tickets to the same level as pre-pay off-bus tickets.
 Head of Customer Services Supports access to education, employment and training.
-MCard Mobile gifting functionality opens up new opportunities to work with Job Centre Plus on tickets for job seekers At the end of March 22 we will secure high level demographic A M B E R Patronage c.75% of pre pandemic prior to end of academic year Fare Deal for Under 19s launched and MCard promotion under way January 2022: MCard Mobile app gifting functionality now introduced in 20 employer and education establishments, including the first Job Centre Plus (Leeds city centre)
+MCard Mobile gifting functionality opens up new opportunities to work with Job Centre Plus on tickets for job seekers At the end of March 22 we will secure high level demographic intelligence about the individuals A M B E R Patronage c.75% of pre pandemic prior to end of academic year Fare Deal for Under 19s launched and MCard promotion under way January 2022: MCard Mobile app gifting functionality now introduced in 20 employer and education establishments, including the first Job Centre Plus (Leeds city centre)